garcrich/web-optimization/README.md

-# Website Performance Optimization portfolio project
+# Website Performance Optimization Portfolio Project

 The objective of this project was to test the student’s ability to improve an extremely inefficient website.
 Supporting courses included Website Performance Optimization and Browser Rendering Optimization.